-- (a) the School's technology infrastructure is secure and, so far as is possible, is not open to misuse or malicious attack; - (b) the user may only use the School's technology if they are properly authenticated and authorised; - (c) the School has an effective filtering policy in place and that it is applied and updated on a regular basis; - (d) the risks of pupils and staff circumventing the safeguards put in place by the School are minimised; - (e) the use of the School's technology is regularly monitored to ensure compliance with this policy and that any misuse or attempted misuse can be identified and reported to the appropriate person for investigation; and - (f) monitoring software and systems are kept up to date to allow the ICT team to monitor the use of email and the internet over the School's network and maintain logs of such usage. - 7.2.2 Whilst the above responsibilities sit with the Abbey DLD Colleges Director of IT and are administered by the School's On-Site Engineer, it is essential that a member of staff is nominated as ICT Coordinator and is assigned responsibility for monitoring the effective delivery of technology services on behalf of all school/college users, and for reporting problems where necessary.
-The ICT Co-ordinator may also be responsible for the ICT curriculum, but it is important that these two responsibilities are clearly understood as separate functions. - 7.2.3 The ICT Coordinator will report regularly to the Senior Leadership Team on the operation of the School's technology.
-If the ICT Coordinator has concerns about the functionality, effectiveness, suitability or use of technology within the School, including of the monitoring and filtering systems in place, they will escalate those concerns promptly to the DSL and Abbey DLD Colleges's Head Office IT team. - 7.2.4 The ICT Coordinator is responsible for bringing any matters of safeguarding concern to the attention of the DSL in accordance with the School's child protection and safeguarding policy and procedures.
+- (d) the risks of pupils and staff circumventing the safeguards put in place by the College are minimised; - (e) the use of the College's technology is regularly monitored to ensure compliance with this policy and that any misuse or attempted misuse can be identified and reported to the appropriate person for investigation; and - (f) monitoring software and systems are kept up to date to allow the ICT team to monitor the use of email and the internet over the College's network and maintain logs of such usage. - 7.2.2 Whilst the above responsibilities sit with the Abbey DLD Group Director of IT and are administered by the School's On-Site Engineer, it is essential that a member of staff is nominated as ICT Coordinator and is assigned responsibility for monitoring the effective delivery of technology services on behalf of all school/college users, and for reporting problems where necessary.
+The ICT Co-ordinator may also be responsible for the ICT curriculum, but it is important that these two responsibilities are clearly understood as separate functions. - 7.2.3 The ICT Coordinator will report regularly to the Senior Leadership Team on the operation of the College's technology.
+If the ICT Coordinator has concerns about the functionality, effectiveness, suitability or use of technology within the College, including of the monitoring and filtering systems in place, they will escalate those concerns promptly to the DSL and Abbey DLD Group's Head Office IT team. - 7.2.4 The ICT Coordinator is responsible for bringing any matters of safeguarding concern to the attention of the DSL in accordance with the College's child protection and safeguarding policy and procedures.